mrcatacroquer/candyvault/README.md

 * [CaldyVault API](candyvault.py) - The API

-The WEB API that will accept web requests in order to grant candies to the develpers.
-It uses the Python [Flask Microframework](http://flask.pocoo.org/) and the [pymysql](https://pymysql.readthedocs.io/en/latest/) Pyhton library.
+The WEB API that will accept web requests in order to grant candies to the developers.
+It uses the Python [Flask Microframework](http://flask.pocoo.org/) and the [pymysql](https://pymysql.readthedocs.io/en/latest/) Python library.

 * [CandyVault Keeper](candyvaultkeeper.py) - The Keeper

 The tool in charge of opening the vault door.
 It will check if the card used is having a candy available.
+This script will be in charge of controlling the servo motor, it will also check a conductivity sensor in order to determinate if the door has been illegally opened.

 ## Want to replicate the project?
 You will need to...